 After this first year, your system will continue to produce about the same amount of energy each year going forward.
-Your savings on this energy, however, will start to increase each year as SRP will tend to increase energy prices each year by around 3% per year on average.
+Your savings on this energy, however, will start to increase each year as Arizona utilities tend to increase energy prices each year by around 2.6% per year on average.

 Leasing solar panels is a low cost, low reward option for installing solar.
 Basically, you will be contracting a solar installer to place solar panels on your roof to generate power for you in exchange for a monthly lease agreement payment.

 The benefit for you as a consumer is that your lease payment will typically be low enough and your energy production will typically be high enough that you will be able to lower your monthly bill by a small amount.
 Although the amount is small, over time this amount will add up to some serious savings.
 You’ll also begin to save more money over time as your lease payments will typically be locked in or only increase by a very small amount over the course of the lease while your utility rates will increase at a faster rate.